Gintė Regina, Niamh Seana Meehan

 In preparation for arriving in Kaunas, Niamh installed a translation app on her phone with basic phrases in Lithuanian such as; Can you point me in the right direction?
 Do I take a left?
 Or a right?
 Can you point me in the direction of the tourist office?
 As an aid to navigate the city in her first few days there, it also informed Niamh’s work Arriving, a road sign.
 This work aims to tap into the feeling of being lost in an unfamiliar city, and as an artist embarking on a new project.

 Arriving and waiting are key themes in this body of work with references ranging from Samuel Beckett and Isobel Laurie, to the role of the artist and audience.
-The work will be performed weekly.

 ABOUT NIAMH SEANA MEEHAN

 Niamh Seana Meehan is an interdisciplinary artist based in Belfast, working between performance, visual art, spoken word and poetry.
 She has exhibited in Northern Ireland with performances at Flax Arts Studios, Re-Vision Performing Arts Festival, Platform Arts and Catalyst Arts, Belfast, K-Fest Arts Festival Kerry, Mart Gallery in Dublin and the RHA.
 Niamh is a member of Bbeyond Belfast.
 She was selected for the Sim Residency in Reykjavik, Iceland in 2019 and Estudio-Nomada Residency, Barcelona Spain in 2018.
 Niamh was the recipient of the Vice-Chancellor’s 2020 Scholarship and 2016 Leicester Print Workshop award.
 Niamh studied at De Montfort University, Leicester.